 Why is WireGuard important?

 Yes.
 Since it uses faster cryptography and runs within the Linux kernel, WireGuard can be faster at transferring data than other protocols.
 You’re more likely to notice the fact that WireGuard connects faster, however.
-Here’s how it stacks up against the two other common protocols today:
+Here’s how it stacks up against the two WireGuard alternative protocols today:

 WireGuard vs. OpenVPN